nmylynh/Graphs/notes.md

          1. you can use a `[ queue ]` to implement that scheduling
          2. continue to schedule adjacent vertices to current vertex
 3. Mark vertex as explored
-   1. Once you're finished scheduling all the vertices
+   1. Once you're finished scheduling all the adjacent vertices
-   2. You can now mark vertices as explored, and remove them from queue
+   2. You can now mark the current vertex as explored, and remove it from queue
+   3. Then move onto the next scheduled item in queue
+4. Then repeat the algorithm

+### Conclusion

+>We can use breadth first search to traverse a graph, starting at levels closes to the root and finishing at those furthest away
+>BFS is good for solving a derivative of the "shortest path" problem or other scenarios where you know the solution is not far from the root

+1. Not good for traversing down to leaf nodes.